-International Journal of Novel Research in Humanity and Social Sciences (IJNRHSS) is one of the leading open access humanity and social Sciences journals.
-All the articles published are rigorously and rapidly peer reviewed the reviewer.
-Double blind peer review system is used for publication of the articles.
-Original research articles as well as scholarly review article are invited for publication.
-In addition above mentioned article, case studies, commentary, short communications, letter to the editors are also invited.
-Time needed for review process is around one week.
+International Journal of Novel Research in Humanity and Social Sciences (IJNRHSS) is one of the leading open access humanity and Social Sciences journals.
+All the articles published are rigorously and rapidly peer-reviewed the reviewer.
+A double-blind peer review system is used for the publication of the articles.
+Original research articles, as well as scholarly review articles, are invited for publication.
+In addition above mentioned articles, case studies, commentary, short communications, and letter to the editors are also invited.
+The time needed for the review process is around one week.

 Contact Address: email@example.com

 Publication Frequency: Weekly Published Journal, Issue Finalized Six times in a Year.